blka/bashflix/README.md

 Tips:
 * Stuck? `ctrl+c` and change the search query;
+* Want to select a different result? `bashflix -s "movie"'
 * Subtitles not synced?
 Use `j` to speed it up or `h` to delay it;
 * Stopping? `space` to PAUSE, wait a few minutes and `space` to PLAY;
 * What did I watch? `bashflix -p` to see which episode to watch next;